Omar12/list-of-resources-for-front-end-development/readme.md

 ## Design
 * [Invision App](http://www.invisionapp.com/) - Wireframe and prototype app.
-* [Subtle Patterns](http://subtlepatterns.com/) - Background patterns for your website.
 * [Meet the Ipsums](http://meettheipsums.com/) - Many flavors of the Lorem Ipsum text filler.
 * [Color Template](http://rocket-design.fr/color-template/) - Guide into using colors on your design.
 * [Photoshop Etiquette](http://photoshopetiquette.com/) - A Guide to Discernible Web Design in Photoshop.